 Working With the Light

 Seasonal changes have some effect on light, but it seldom has a significant impact.
-Understanding these variable equips you to make a choice for when to make your photos.
+Understanding these variables equip you to make a choice for when to make your photos.

 It’s important to pick the right time and light conditions to match the intent you have when making a photo.